BabaYaga4789/CineScope/README.md

 ```

-- <!---How---> The code in [ChakrUI](https://chakra-ui.com/getting-started/with-hook-form) was implemented by author.
+- <!---How---> The code in [ChakraUI](https://chakra-ui.com/getting-started/with-hook-form) was implemented by author.
-- <!---Why---> [ChakrUI](https://chakra-ui.com/getting-started/with-hook-form)'s Code was used because I wanted to provide form validation and errors for the constraints.
+- <!---Why---> [ChakraUI](https://chakra-ui.com/getting-started/with-hook-form)'s Code was used because I wanted to provide form validation and errors for the constraints.
-- <!---How---> [ChakrUI](https://chakra-ui.com/getting-started/with-hook-form)'s Code was modified by changing the required elements and type of errors I wanted according to validations needed.
+- <!---How---> [ChakraUI](https://chakra-ui.com/getting-started/with-hook-form)'s Code was modified by changing the required elements and type of errors I wanted according to validations needed.

-### ListOfTopMovies.tsx
+### ListOfTopMovies.tsx | Ketul Patel

 *Lines 40 - 44*